Weymouth, Dorset: Governance and politics

+There are two tiers of local government covering Weymouth, at civil parish (town) and unitary authority level: Weymouth Town Council and Dorset Council.
+The town council is based at the New Town Hall on Commercial Road.

+The borough of Weymouth and Melcombe Regis had been created in 1571, administratively uniting the two formerly separate boroughs.
+It was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+The borough boundaries were significantly enlarged in 1933 when the neighbouring parishes of Broadwey, Preston, Radipole, Upwey and Wyke Regis were all abolished and their areas absorbed into the borough (with some adjustments to the boundaries with other neighbouring parishes).

-The district of Weymouth and Portland was formed on 1 April 1974 under the Local Government Act 1972, and merged the borough of Weymouth and Melcombe Regis and the nearby Portland urban district.
-Under the local government reforms on 1 April 2019, the district was abolished, and Weymouth is now administered by Dorset Council at the highest tier, and Weymouth Town Council (successor to the district council) at the lowest tier.
+The borough of Weymouth and Melcombe Regis was abolished in 1974 under the Local Government Act 1972.
+The area was merged with the neighbouring urban district of Portland to become a new borough called Weymouth and Portland.

+Further local government reforms in 2019 abolished the borough of Weymouth and Portland, with that council's functions passing to Dorset Council as the new unitary authority for the area.
+A new civil parish called Weymouth was created at the same time for the unparished part of Weymouth and Portland, corresponding to the pre-1974 borough of Weymouth and Melcombe Regis.
+The Town Council is based at the New Town Hall, which had been built in 1860 as a school, then served as an arts centre from 1955 until 2007.
+It was then converted to become the offices of Weymouth and Portland Borough Council, and transferred to the new Weymouth Town Council on the local government reorganisation in 2019.

+The following wards of Weymouth elect councillors to Dorset Council: Littlemoor and Preston, Melcombe Regis, Radipole, Rodwell and Wyke, Upwey and Broadwey and Westham.

-Weymouth, Portland and the Purbeck district are in the South Dorset parliamentary constituency which elects one Member of Parliament: since 2019, Richard Drax (Conservative).
+Weymouth, Portland and the Purbeck district are in the South Dorset parliamentary constituency, which elects one Member of Parliament: since 2024, Lloyd Hatton (Labour).
 Dorset South was the most marginal Labour seat in the 2001 general election, won by 153 votes.
 Jim Knight was expecting to have a difficult 2005 election, yet he won with a margin of 1,812 votes—this was in contrast to other areas, where Labour suffered a decline in popularity.
 This was helped by a high-profile anti-Conservative campaign by musician Billy Bragg.
-The seat was gained from Labour by Richard Drax for the Conservatives at the 2010 General Election, and held by him in 2015 2017 and 2019.
+The seat was gained from Labour by Richard Drax for the Conservatives at the 2010 General Election, and held by him in 2015, 2017 and 2019.

-Weymouth and Portland have been twinned with the town of Holzwickede in North Rhine-Westphalia, Germany since 1986, and the French town of Louviers, in the department of Eure in Normandy, since 1959.
+Weymouth and Portland have been twinned with the town of Holzwickede in North Rhine-Westphalia, Germany, since 1986, and the French town of Louviers, in the department of Eure in Normandy, since 1959.